study-ORCATech-cloud/cicd-labs/ArgoCD/install-and-setup.md

 You have now successfully set up Minikube and installed Argo CD!
 You are ready to proceed with the labs.

-Start with **[LAB01-Install-ArgoCD-Minikube/README.md](./LAB01-Install-ArgoCD-Minikube/README.md)**.
-Although this setup guide covers installation, Lab 01 might reiterate some steps or focus on the very first interaction with Argo CD.
+Start with **[LAB01-Deploy-First-Application/README.md](./LAB01-Deploy-First-Application/README.md)**.
+This lab will guide you through deploying your first application using Argo CD and experiencing the core GitOps workflow.

 Enjoy your GitOps journey with Argo CD! 🚢🔄⚙️